 Cubic Transportation Systems

-The Company provides training and rehearsals for both small and large scale combat operations, training and preparation of military advisor teams, mobilization and demobilization of forces prior to and following deployment, combat and material development, military staff augmentation, information technology and information assurance, logistics and maintenance support for fielded and deployed systems, support to national security and special operations activities; peacekeeping; consequence management and humanitarian assistance operations worldwide.
-It plans, prepares, executes and documents realistic and focused mission rehearsal exercises (using both live and computer-based exercises) as final preparation of forces prior to deployment.
+The Company's CGD Services segment services complement the systems and solutions.
+The Company serves clients in actual training and operational environments to help prepare and support forces through the provision of training, exercises, staff augmentation, education, operational, intelligence, technical, and logistical assistance.
+The scope of mission support that it provides includes training and rehearsals for both small and large scale combat operations; training and preparation of military advisor and training teams; combat and material development; military staff augmentation; information technology and information assurance; logistics and maintenance support for fielded and deployed systems; support to national intelligence and special operations activities; peacekeeping; consequence management; and humanitarian assistance operations throughout the world.
+It also plans, prepares, executes and documents realistic and focused mission rehearsal exercises (using both live and computer-based exercises) as final preparation of forces prior to deployment.
 In addition, it provides consultation and advisory services to the governments and militaries of allied nations.

-The Company competes with Lockheed Martin, Northrop Grumman, General Dynamics, Boeing, L3 Communications and SAIC.
+The Company competes with Thales, Xerox, Kapsch, Accenture, IBM, Indra, Init, Siemens, Transcore, Trapeze, Parkeon, Scheidt & Bachmann, Lockheed Martin, Northrop Grumman, General Dynamics, Boeing, L3 Communications, Saab Training Systems, SAIC, Leidos, Booz Allen Hamilton and Engility.

 SAN DIEGO CA 92123

 Company Web Links

 - BRIEF-Cubic awarded $42 mln contract to continue mission support services at U.S. Army's joint readiness training center

 - BRIEF-Cubic Corp announces semiannual dividend of $0.135 cents/share